fsantanna/pingus/ceu/README.md

 [X]: images/link_12.png

-# Structured Synchronous Reactive Programming for Game Development: On Rewriting Pingus from C++ to Céu
+# Structured Synchronous Reactive Programming for Game Development --- Case Study: On Rewriting Pingus from C++ to Céu

 <!--
 * [What](#what-is-this-all-about),